 - The cesarean rate was 5.2%

-- The rate of vacuum- or forceps-assisted vaginal birth was 1.2% and less than 5% of mothers required oxytocin augmentation or epidural analgesia
+- The rate of vacuum- or forceps-assisted vaginal birth was 1.2%.
+Fewer than 5% of mothers required oxytocin augmentation or epidural analgesia

 - Only 1.5% of newborns had a low Apgar score (a measure of newborn health in the first five minutes following birth)